AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 **Congratulations!
 You have just created a Globus Storage Gateway.**

 Once this operation has completed, you will be shown the UUID of the storage gateway.
-We will need this for adding mapped collections.
+Take note of this - we will need this for adding mapped collections.

 You can confirm the details of the storage gateway as follows:
 ```